FrancisBanville/ms_biodiversity_for_health/README.md

 ### Formatting and compiling the manuscript

 - `.github/workflows/`: contains the GitHub Actions workflow used to produce the manuscript
-- `_extensions/quarto-journals/plos/`: contains formatting files provided by the Quarto template for PLOS
-- `site_libs/`: contains formatting files used for the manuscript website
+- `_extensions/cerg/`: contains Quarto formatting files
 - `_quarto.yml`: specifies the project's type and outputs
-- `plos2015.bst`: contains instructions to correctly compile the bibliography according to PLOS guidelines

 ### Miscellaneous